Maxwell Frederic Coplan: Career

-Since then, the camera has taken him around most of the world, on assignments for every national magazine.
-The work has required him to fly thousands of miles in the past five years, be he still gets a bigger thrill from the man on the flying trapeze - who only flies a few feet!"
+Since then, he has traveled internationally on assignments for many national magazines.
+Although he has flown thousands of miles in the past five years, photographing trapeze artists remain his primary focus.

 Maxwell Frederic Coplan also published cover designs for The Literary Digest, from the late 1930s to 1960's.

 An article entitled "Maxwell Coplan | The Human Touch" was published in the January–February 1958 edition of Print, a popular quarterly periodical of the time.
 The following is an excerpt from the article: "For those tired of the slick or superficial photographs so prevalent in today's advertising, Maxwell Coplan's honest, direct editorial photographs come as a welcome relief...The secret of Coplan's wide success is his bond of sympathy with the subject that comes through.
 In discussing the many people he has met as subjects for his camera, he never fails to be enthusiastic about them and his work.

 Maxwell Coplan started to take pictures on an old Graphlex, bought in a pawn show on time payments, while still an art student.
 He now uses a reflex camera almost exclusively.
 Although he does studio work, he prefers shooting on location because he likes the challenge of the problems that evolve.
 This preference has sent him all over the world on assignments by leading magazines and national advertisers.

 In 1945 he published a book on circus pictures, an early love, that has become something of a classic in his field.